soz-live/soz-live.github.io/docs/faqs.md

 layout: default
 accordion:
   - title: "Why choose Y as the shortcut for SOZ?"
-    content: "The 'Y' key is the only key not used in CAD as a standard keyboard shortcut.
+    content: "The 'Y' key is the only key not used in CAD as a standard keyboard shortcut.<br>
       Refer to the list of [Commands](/docs/commands.html) available for the project."
   - title: "What is an Object?"
-    content: "An Object is a self contained thing.
+    content: "An Object is a self contained thing.<br>
-      It is an instance of a Class, created at run-time by a Make function.
+      It is an instance of a Class, created at run-time.<br>
-      It is passed and referenced as an ID.
+      And is passed and referenced as an ID.<br>
-      Nearly everything created in **SOZ** can be classed as an 'Object' of a particular Class.
+      Nearly everything created in **SOZ** can be classed as an 'Object' of a particular Class.<br>
-      Including:

-        Value Objects
-        Entities
-        Lines
-        Circles
-        Parts
-        Features

       Refer to the [Glossary](/docs/glossary.html) for additional definitions used in the project."

 ---